 (Online Talk) Speech Title: Intelligent Video Coding by Data-driven Techniques and Learning Models

-In June 6th 2016, Cisco released the White paper[1], VNI Forecast and Methodology 2015-2020, reported that 82 percent of Internet traffic will come from video applications such as video surveillance, content delivery network, so on by 2020.
+Abstract: In June 6th 2016, Cisco released the White paper[1], VNI Forecast and Methodology 2015-2020, reported that 82 percent of Internet traffic will come from video applications such as video surveillance, content delivery network, so on by 2020.
 It also reported that Internet video surveillance traffic nearly doubled, Virtual reality traffic quadrupled, TV grew 50 percent and similar increases for other applications in 2015.
 The annual global traffic will first time exceed the zettabyte(ZB;1000 exabytes[EB]) threshold in 2016, and will reach 2.3 ZB by 2020.
 It implies that 1.886ZB belongs to video data.
 Thus, in order to relieve the burden on video storage, streaming and other video services, researchers from the video community have developed a series of video coding standards.
 Among them, the most up-to-date is the High Efficiency Video Coding(HEVC) or H.266 standard, which has successfully halved the coding bits of its predecessor, H.264/AVC, without significant increase in perceived distortion.
 With the rapid growth of network transmission capacity, enjoying high definition video applications anytime and anywhere with mobile display terminals will be a desirable feature in the near future.
 Due to the lack of hardware computing power and limited bandwidth, lower complexity and higher compression efficiency video coding scheme are still desired.
 For higher video compression performance, the key optimization problems, mainly decision making and resource allocation problem, shall be solved.
 In this talk, I will present the most recent research and new developments on deep neural network based video coding and its applications such as saliency detection, perceptual visual processing and others.
 This is very different from the traditional approaches in video coding.
 We hope applying these intelligent techniques to vide coding could allow us to go further and have more choices in trading off between cost and resources.